eclipse-sw360/sw360/README.md

 A software component catalogue application.

-SW360 is a Backend server with a REST API to maintain your projects / products and the software components within.
+SW360 provides a backend server with a REST API to maintain projects, products, and software components.

 It can manage SPDX files for maintaining the license conditions and maintain license information.